 Chicago Cubs

 The Chicago Cubs selected Orie with the 29th pick in the first round of the 1993 Major League Baseball draft.[1]
 Orie made his Major League Baseball debut on April 1, 1997, as a member of the Chicago Cubs.
-It was in his rookie year of 1997 that Orie would put up his best career statistics.
+It was in his rookie year of 1997 that Orie put up his best career statistics.
 In 114 games played, Orie compiled a .275 batting average with 8 home runs and 44 RBI.
 Orie was a finalist in the 1997 MLB Rookie of the Year Award balloting, losing out to the eventual winner, Scott Rolen.

 Orie had a role in Kerry Wood's near perfect game on May 6, 1998, where he threw a one-hit, no walk, 20-strikeout shutout against the Houston Astros, tying Roger Clemens' record for strikeouts in a nine-inning game and breaking Bill Gullickson's single-game rookie record of 18 strikeouts in 1980.
 Wood allowed only two baserunners: an infield single by Ricky Gutierrez, and he hit Craig Biggio.
 The single went off third baseman Orie's glove.